Join our Women’s Health Plan Lived Experience Group

 The Group brings together lived experience and third sector representatives from across Scotland, and meets mostly virtually via Zoom.
 The Group meets at quarterly intervals, with opportunities for members to participate on an ad hoc basis in external meetings, consultations and focus groups.

-We are looking for new members who have an interest and experience in women’s health and are passionate about progress in this area.
+We are always looking for new members who have an interest and experience in women’s health and are passionate about progress in this area.

 Group members are women and people who use women’s health services, 16+, living in Scotland.
 [1]